Cary Baker

 Cary Baker is an American music publicist, author, journalist, and reissue record producer.
 He is the author of the 2024 book Down on the Corner: Adventures in Busking and Street Music.

 His work is archived at the Wilson Library at the University of North Carolina at Chapel Hill and the Rock and Roll Hall of Fame.

 Early life and education

 Baker was born in Chicago on November 14, 1955, and grew up in the suburb of Wilmette, Illinois.
 He started writing about blues, rock and punk rock music while in high school.
 As a teenager, he wrote a feature on Blind Arvella Gray for the Chicago Reader, and in 1972 convinced the owner of the Wilmette-based Birch Records to finance and release Gray's only album, The Singing Drifter.

 Baker attended Northern Illinois University.
-While a student, he wrote for publications including Billboard, Creem, and Trouser Press.
+While a student, he wrote for publications including Billboard, Creem, Trouser Press and Triad.
 He graduated in 1978.